-Notes: The dependent variable in each regression is investment in machines relative to lagged book assets.
-This measure is defined as the yearly change in the net book value of machines plus accounting depreciation.
+Notes: The dependent variable in each regression is real estate investment relative to lagged book assets.
+Real estate investment is defined as the yearly change in the net book value of real estate (buildings + land + construction in progress) plus accounting depreciation for buildings.
+Construction projects and land do not depreciation.
 All regressions include firm and year fixed effects.
-In the IV estimations, the excluded instruments are 1980 median road width, and the 1980 share of plots constrained by FAR limits, each interacted with a post-reform dummy equal to unity in years after 1983.
-Standard errors in parentheses and F-stats are clustered by city code. \\\p < 0.01, \\p < 0.05, \p < 0.1
+Standard errors in parentheses and F-stats are clustered by city code. p < 0.01, p < 0.05, p < 0.1

-Table 8 examines the response of investment in machines to firm real estate values.
-The IV estimate in column (4) indicates a highly significant and robust response of investment in machines of 0.5% of every 1 JPY increase in real estate assets.
-I show the results for measures of overall physical capital investment in Appendix G.6.
-I find no investment response in other disaggregated components of the physical capital stock (i.e. vehicles and tools).
+Table 6 examines the response of investment in machines to firm real estate values.25 The 2SLS estimate in column (4) indicates a highly significant and robust response of investment in machines of 0.5% of every 1 JPY increase in real estate assets.
+I show the results for measures of overall physical capital investment in Appendix I.5 but find no investment response in other non-real estate components of the physical capital stock, which includes tools and vehicles.
+I formally model the distinction between pledgeable capital (real estate) and non-pledgeable capital (machines) in the structural model of Section 6.